sp1thas/ceid-thesis/dev/README.md

 #### Other infos

-* anything else about the author
+* anything infos else about the author